armory/documentation/_user_guides/secrets-s3.md

 ```

 ### Non Halyard configuration
-Without Halyard or if we need to provide secrets in `*-local.yml` configuration files, we can directly reference encrypted secrets.
-Anything can be treated as a secret:
+We can also provide secret references directly in `*-local.yml` profile files or directly to Spinnaker services.